-The scene at the site of a motor vehicle accident is often messy and chaotic.
+The scene of a motor vehicle accident is often messy and chaotic.
 There can be multiple vehicles involved and many victims.
 Sorting through the facts and evidence to discover what happened is not always an easy task and can give rise to many complications.

 Is Compensation Available to Victims of a No-Fault Car Accident?